DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/DataStructures/Trees/README.md

 - Slower than BST but there is an idea of priority, insertion order, bubble up inserts based on priority (most of the time fast inserts).
 - Good for finding Max or Min Heap (findMax or findMin: O(N)).

+Trie:
+- Most often associated with text and most cases can outperform BST, Hash Tables and most other DS based on search types.
+- Allows if word or part of word exists in a body of a text.
+- Usually has an empty root node and can have multiple children.
+- Power of Trie comes from searching for something for instance letter N returns two words associated with it.
+- Pre-fix Trie: a tree-like DS geared towards solving a problem specific to strings (auto-completion for words, searching words in a Dictionary or IP routing).
+- Big(O) of finding a word: O(Find the length of the word)
+- Space complexity: Major advantage due to prefixes since we do not store it multiple times while children link letters to multiple words (Do have not store the letters not in use).

 Common Interview Questions:
 - Why a unbalanced search tree is bad?
 - Long Linked List and instead of being able to do O(log N) searches are O(n) linear time, loop through more items.
 AVL and Red Black Trees allows us to balanced a BST for performance optimizations.